 Before designing site topology, become familiar with some Active Directory replication concepts.

-A connection object is an Active Directory object that represents a replication connection from a source domain controller to a destination domain controller.
-A domain controller is a member of a single site and is represented in the site by a server object in Active Directory Domain Services (AD DS).
+A connection object is an Active Directory object that represents a replication connection from one domain controller to another.
+A domain controller is a member of a single site and is represented in the site by a server object in Active Directory.
 Each server object has a child NTDS Settings object that represents the replicating domain controller in the site.

 The connection object is a child of the NTDS Settings object on the destination server.
 For replication to occur between two domain controllers, the server object of one must have a connection object that represents inbound replication from the other.
 All replication connections for a domain controller are stored as connection objects under the NTDS Settings object.
 The connection object identifies the replication source server, contains a replication schedule, and specifies a replication transport.

 The Knowledge Consistency Checker (KCC) creates connection objects automatically, but they can also be created manually.
 Connection objects created by the KCC appear in the Active Directory Sites and Services snap-in as <automatically generated> and are considered adequate under normal operating conditions.
 Connection objects created by an administrator are manually created connection objects.
 A manually created connection object is identified by the name assigned by the administrator when it was created.
 When you modify an <automatically generated> connection object, you convert it into an administratively modified connection object and the object appears in the form of a GUID.
 The KCC does not make changes to manual or modified connection objects.